-Stop Eating Bland Food Now: Why Should You Grind Your Salt like master Chef Ina Garten.
+Stop Eating Bland Food Now: Why Should You Grind Your Pepper like master Chef Ina Garten.

 If you follow Master Chef Ina Garten, you surely know that she always grinds her pepper.
 No grey powdered and bagged pepper for her!
 And while the peppermills she uses do look very stylish on her cooking show and on social media (if we do say so ourselves), that’s not the reason she grinds her pepper.